Tyrannasorus rex

 Tyrannasorus rex is an extinct species of hybosorid beetle and the sole member of the genus Tyrannasorus.
 The species is known from a single, presumably female fossil specimen found in the Dominican Republic.
-She was trapped in the amber resin of Hymenaea protera, a species of tree which is also now extinct.
+The specimen was trapped in the amber resin of Hymenaea protera, a species of tree which is also now extinct.
 The most recent studies date Dominican amber to the Miocene epoch.
 T. rex is broadly similar to modern-day hybosorids of genera Apalonychus and Coilodes, sharing their reddish-brown color and a rounded shape.
 The specimen is deposited at the American Museum of Natural History, New York.
 The name of the species is a word play on the Tyrannosaurus rex, another, much larger extinct species.

 Taxonomy

 Tyrannasorus rex is a species of hybosorid beetle from the subfamily Hybosorinae.
 It is the sole species of the genus Tyrannasorus.
 The species and the genus were described in 2001 by the entomologists Brett C. Ratcliffe and Federico Carlos Ocampo.
 It was the first fossil hybosorid described from the Dominican Republic, a country in the Caribbean islands.
 Manuel Iturralde-Vinent and Ross MacPhee propose that hybosorids may have colonized the islands by walking across a hypothetical land bridge from South America.

 Tyranna, which Ratcliffe and Ocampo describe as "the loosely formed stem" of the genus name, comes from the Latin tyrannus, meaning "master" or "tyrannical".
 The second part of the genus name comes from the Latin sorus, which means "hump" or "pile"; the same suffix is used for the name of the family Hybosoridae and its type genus, Hybosorus.
 The resulting name, "tyrannical hump", refers to the "possible state of 'mind'" of the holotype specimen when she became fatally trapped in sticky tree sap.

 The specific epithet rex means "king" in Latin.
 Ratcliffe and Ocampo state that the generic name is similar and the specific epithet identical to those of "another famous, and much larger, species of extinct animal".
 The naturalist John Acorn explains that both Tyrannasorus rex, the beetle, and Tyrannosaurus rex, the dinosaur, can correctly be called T. rex, citing this as an example of confusion that may arise from abbreviating generic names.